Fireisbest/SmartDJS/README.md

 # 🎉 What's New 🎉
 - The Package is New
+- RPS

+#❌ Features Removed ❌
 - Chatbot

 # Credits
-- Rahuletto#0243 | Readme and Chatbot Code
+- Rahuletto#0243 | Readme and Rps Code